 More About the Lab

-The Sharon A. Fordham Multimedia Lab is composed of two spaces – the Lab Classroom, on the second floor of the Douglass Library, and the Fordham Commons, located in the opposite corner of the same floor.
+The Sharon A. Fordham Multimedia Lab is composed of two spaces – the Multimedia Lab, on the ground floor of the Douglass Library, and the Fordham Commons, located in the opposite corner of the same floor.

-The Fordham Commons has 13 workstations available at all building hours.
-The 16 workstations in the classroom are available when classes are not in session.
-All workstations are intended for the creation and manipulation of multimedia projects by members of the Rutgers University Community including students, faculty, administrators and staff.
+The Fordham Commons has 9 workstations available during posted Fordham Commons hours.
+The 16 workstations in the Multimedia Lab are available when classes are not in session during posted Fordham Multimedia Lab hours.
+All workstations are intended for the creation and manipulation of multimedia projects by members of the Rutgers University Community including students, faculty, administrators, and staff.